dkessner/CSProjects_2021-22/about.md

 ## CSProjects

-This is the website for Pre-Calculus Honors Acclerated (CSProjects) 2021-22, at [Marlborough School](https://www.marlborough.org/) in Los Angeles, taught by Dr. Darren Kessner, Co-Head of the
+This is the website for Computer Science Projects (CSProjects) 2021-22, at [Marlborough School](https://www.marlborough.org/) in Los Angeles, taught by Dr. Darren Kessner, Co-Head of the
 [STEM+ Program](http://stem.marlborough.org/).